hai-vr/documentation/docs/products/starmesh/selectors.md

 - **Radius B**: The radius of the line at point B.
 - **Selection Curve A**: Vertices on the A side will have their normalized distance remapped to this curve.
 - **Selection Curve B**: Vertices on the B side will have their normalized distance remapped to this curve.
-- **A Transform**: *(Optional)* Choose a transform as the point A to sample the position from.
+- **A Root Transform**: *(Optional)* Choose a transform as the point A to sample the position from.
-- **B Transform**: *(Optional)* Choose a transform as the point B to sample the position from.
+- **B Root Transform**: *(Optional)* Choose a transform as the point B to sample the position from.

-Vertices between A and B will be will have their normalized distance will be remapped to both this curve and the Selection Curve B, based on the projection of that vertex on that line.
+Vertices between A and B will use a proportion of Selection Curve A and Selection Curve B, based on the projection of that vertex on that line.

 ## Select Connected Polygons